rbren/gitback/README.md

 ## About

 GitBack is a (currently experimental) attempt to use Git as a datastore for NodeJS.
-All our data is stored as files (generally JSON documents) inside a Git repository, and is exposed via a RESTful API.
+Data is stored as files (generally JSON documents) inside a Git repository, and is exposed via a RESTful API.
 This may seem insane, and it many ways it is:
 * Each write will cause two separate disk writes (one locally, one in the remote)
 * Concurrent writes to the same document will frequently fail